 - Mohammed VI Museum of Contemporary Arts: Reviewed as an impressive art museum, it opened since our last visit, and we haven’t been yet.

-- Jardins Exotiques de Bouknadel: Beautiful gardens with botanical displays from around Asia, the Caribbean, the amazon, and other African nations.
+- Jardins Exotiques de Bouknadel: Beautiful gardens with botanical displays from around Asia, the Caribbean, the Amazon, and other African nations.

-- MegaMall: As the name implies, there is a modern mega mall in town, complete with shops, food court, and even an ice skating rink.
+- MegaMall: As the name implies, there is a modern mega mall in town, complete with shops, a food court, and even an ice skating rink.

 - Take a hammam bath: Like every city we visited in Morocco, there are choices here.
 You can enjoy a luxurious “tourist” spa-like hammam or visit a no-frills, strictly traditional hammam as we did in Fes.

 - Visit the nearby town of Salé: If you want a sense of purely local life, cross the Bou Regreg River to Salé.
 Be sure to explore the medina, view the Grand Mosque (non-muslims cannot enter), and include a visit to the former pirates slave prison.

 - Take a cooking class: Discovering the food and preparation is one of the best ways to learn about a culture.
 And doing it in a family home is even better.
 Check out this tour that takes you first to the market, then back to the home to prepare either a traditional Moroccan three-course meal or to enjoy a cooking session of pastries and cakes.
 Reserve your cooking class here.